You are viewing a story from harrypotterfanfiction.com

 "There isn't anything else to mention," Jason interrupted in a gleefully arrogant voice.
 Rona spun around to find the scrawny sixth year, lashing Randolph in the face with her hair.

 Jason beamed, striking a pose, "I bludgered those Chasers damn well and that's all anyone will talk about."

 Rona rolled her eyes but couldn't help but smile.
 Glancing back at Randolph, he was closed-eye and reciting a mantra of 'please-don't-kill-me-have-mercy'.

 She huffed.
-"I can't let him off that easily though, can I?" she said, putting her hands on her hips.
+"I can't let him off that easily though, can I?"

 One of Randolph's eyes flicked open.
 "Of course you can."